 , pick up a PADI and scuba in the Great Barrier Reef, or you could volunteer and make a difference to a community over on the other side of the world.
 Either way, by doing something outside of your comfort zone you're going to talk to new people, get to know the culture of the country in question and have a great time.
 Boom!

 How we can help:

-Here at RG we've all been there, done that and got the t-shirt (it still sports a UV stain from the Full Moon Party, the little rascal).
+Our Real Gap Experience team have all been there, done that and got the t-shirt (it still sports a UV stain from the Full Moon Party, the little rascal).
 We've all been travelling on our own, with mates and with our mums (HI AGAIN!) – so hit us up and we'll dish out the best advice we have to offer.
-We can even sort out your visas (if so required) and point you in the right direction of the sort of stuff to pack (link blog post).
+We can even sort out your visas (if so required) and point you in the right direction of the sort of stuff to pack for different trips

 Once you're all booked on to a trip of a lifetime you'll get sent your trip notes, where you can swat up on everything to do with your trip.

 You'll then receive your buddy list 30 days before departure.
 Wahay!
 Your buddy list will have the contact details of everybody on your trip, so basically everybody Facebooks/emails each other and gets in touch before they travel… so really, it's not so scary after all.
 You'll know each others life stories before you even touch down in country – sorted.